saleae/logic2-extensions/README.md

 }
 ```

-## Feedback Welcome!
+## Feedback Welcome

-The HLA API is far from complete.
-We expect to dramatically expand this in the near future, as well as add support for custom measurements for analog and digital channels.
+The HLA & measurements API is far from complete.
+We expect to dramatically expand this in the near future.
 Feedback is welcome.
 Please direct it to [discuss.saleae.com](https://discuss.saleae.com/).